Future-proofing the European food systems through Research & Innovation toward #Food2030EU.

 FIT4FOOD2030 seeks to contribute to these efforts by creating a platform that fosters RRI and use transformative learning processes to build competencies among citizens who are not currently actively integrated into decision-making.

-The City Labs will be run by science shops (in Amsterdam, Barcelona and ESSRG in Budapest) as well as local science museums (Athens, Milan, Sofia and Tartu).
+The City Labs and Food Labs are run by science shops (such as ESSRG in Budapest) as well as local science museums and universities.
 This will enrich the platform with the engagement of a wide array of stakeholders by connecting with the network of the Milan Urban Food Policy Pact, allowing for the integration of the greatest diversity of actors.

-Together, the City Labs will establish an EU-wide network, embodying a multitude of local stakeholders.
-The knowledge generated will feed into the development of transformative hands-on educational modules and training that build competencies on food and nutrition.
+Together, the City Labs have established an EU-wide network, embodying a multitude of local stakeholders.
+The knowledge generated feeds into the development of transformative hands-on educational modules and training that build competencies on food and nutrition.

 Who is responsible?